behouba/msr_2025/readme.md

 python rq1_fetch_deps.py
 ```

 Given the large database, the script may take several hours to complete.
 Once finished, it will generate a `dependency_data.csv` file in the `data` folder.
+Alternatively, you can download the pre-mined data [here](https://mega.nz/file/dIJADCzT#VOdYTl3_RDrQ9XgW-u4A8RAaPUsd6yCbx9uJKbi7idU).

 ## Analyze and Plot Dependency Trends